FrankN88/FrankN88-first_milestone_new/TESTING.md

      3. Increase percentage of in-store sales made with new imported products and, in the future, also online sales..
         1. The food menu together with the PDF list of wines/spirits provides all the information regarding new products,pricing and variety.

-     4. Gain a better understanding of the audience by checking their feedback both via the website and social networks.
+     4. Gain a better understanding of the audience by checking their feedback both via the website and social medias.
-        1. Possible via the reviews from ther social networks connected to the restaurant and the form in the page "About Us".
+        1. Possible via the reviews from ther social medias connected to the restaurant and the form in the page "About Us".

      5. Consequently, increase social mentions and post with regularity in order to keep attention high.
-        1. Possible via regular updates of the restaurant features (menu,wine list etc) that connected to the social networks interactions give the owner a trend of its audience.
+        1. Possible via regular updates of the restaurant features (menu,wine list etc) that connected to the social medias interactions give the owner a trend of its audience.

      6. Allow potential customers to fill out a contact form, sign up for the email list, visit the physical location, or simply give the restaurant a phone call.
         1. Through the form present on the website (at the moment not active), location and contacts given in the footer and an embedded map.